-I am a Senior Consulting Partner with Scott Ambler + Associates, a boutique consulting firm specializing in helping organizations to successfully adopt disciplined agile strategies.
-I am based in Toronto and my focus is on disciplined agile training and process-related advisement.
-Although I prefer to work in the Toronto area the fact is that I spend a portion of my time consulting in the United States, Europe, and occasionally Asia-Pacific.
-I have written several books and white papers on object-oriented software development, software process, Disciplined Agile Delivery (DAD), Agile Scaling Model (ASM), Agile Model Driven Development (AMDD), Agile Database Techniques, the Agile UP, and the Enterprise Unified Process (EUP) (TM).
+I am a Senior Consulting Partner with Scott Ambler + Associates, working with organizations around the world to help them to improve their software processes.
+I provide training, coaching, and mentoring in disciplined agile and lean strategies at both the project and organizational level.
+I am based in Toronto, and although I prefer to work close to home the fact is that I spend a portion of my time consulting in the United States, Europe, and occasionally Asia-Pacific.
+I have written several books and white papers on object-oriented software development, software process, Disciplined Agile Delivery (DAD), Agile Model Driven Development (AMDD), Agile Database Techniques, and the Enterprise Unified Process (EUP) (TM).
 I am a speaker at a wide variety of conferences world wide and am often asked to deliver conference keynote speeches as well as give internal presentations at organizations.

 I tweet my thoughts and observations about software development and write columns and/or articles for several publications.
 I maintain, and am active on, several mailing lists and blog about how to scale agile software development.

 My hobbies include writing, cycling, karate, and Tai Chi and I have several technical interests as well.
-I am a Fellow of the International Association of Software Architects.
-I am also a Jolt Judge.
+I am a Fellow of the International Association of Software Architects and Disciplined Agile Consortium .
 My other pictures are posted below.

 For business-related requests the best way to contact me is via the SWA+A contact page.
 If you wish to contact me personally feel free to send an email to me at .